ElenaAntonelli/AIDS-patient-ml-analysis/README.md

 ## Project Goals

-The main goals of this project are:

-- explore the structure and characteristics of the AIDS healthcare dataset;
+- Explore and understand the AIDS healthcare dataset
-- analyze numerical and categorical features;
-- inspect class distribution and possible imbalance;
-- visualize feature distributions and correlations;
-- preprocess the dataset for machine learning;
+- Preprocess the data for machine learning analysis
-- handle class imbalance through oversampling;
+- Handle class imbalance using oversampling techniques
-- compare multiple classification algorithms;
+- Train and compare different classification models
-- evaluate model performance using cross-validation and test-set metrics.
+- Evaluate model performance using appropriate classification metrics
+- Identify the best-performing model for infection outcome prediction

 ---